There are many reasons why people have trouble falling and staying asleep. Here are some tips from our team for getting a better rest at night.

 Five ideas to support your sleep:

-- Have a nice relaxing batch with some relaxing essential oils such as Lavender
+- Have a nice relaxing bath with some relaxing essential oils such as Lavender

 - Eat some Magnesium rich food – cup of cocoa